-For some students, especially those interested in research and academia, a master’s degree in Anthropology could be a springboard to earning a Ph.D. in Anthropology or Archaeology, although entry-level education for jobs in this field is a Master’s Degree[iii].
+For some students, especially those interested in research and academia, a master’s degree in Anthropology could be a springboard to earning a Ph.D. in Anthropology or Archaeology, although entry-level education for jobs in this field is a Master’s Degree.
 Anthropologists and archaeologists study the origins, development, and behavior of human beings.
 They examine the cultures, languages, archeological remains and physical traits of people in various locations around the world.
-As a profession, employment of both anthropologists and archeologists is projected to grow 19% from 2012 to 2022[iii], potentially making this a great time to earn your degree.
+As a profession, employment of both anthropologists and archeologists is projected to grow 7% from 2020 to 2030, potentially making this a great time to earn your degree (BLS).

 GradSchools.com makes searching for a masters program in anthropology easy to find.
 Start with a location search; use the tabs to enter a city, state or country, and determine schools where you can or are drawn to study in.
 Next, decide on the program format that suits you.
 Busy adults or working professionals might find that distance learning is most convenient.
 If so, you can look for Online Anthropology Masters Degree programs, or check through hybrid programs which are a combination of online and on campus courses.

 You can then refine your search by looking through the listings for Anthropology degrees, choosing to specialize or take a general program.
 Some of these choices might include MA in Anthropology, MA in Museum Anthropology, MS in Medical Anthropology.

 Most Anthropology master’s degree programs are 2 years in duration, and include field research (BLS).
 It is possible that Anthropology Masters Programs curricula may vary between schools.
 Some may be specialized in one aspect of anthropology, others may allow students to choose the subfield that most interests them, such as archaeology, biological anthropology, linguistic anthropology, and socio-cultural anthropology.
 As a diverse discipline, some of the topics of study might include: